 SANTA MONICA, Calif.
-(March 10, 2015) — The GRAMMY Foundation® announced today that 13 U.S. schools have been selected as GRAMMY® Signature Schools (www.grammyintheschools.com) for 2015 and have been awarded cash grants totaling $61,000.
-Created in 1998, the GRAMMY Signature Schools program recognizes the top U.S. public high schools that make an outstanding commitment to music education during an academic school year.
+(March 17, 2016) — The GRAMMY Foundation® announced today that 13 U.S. schools have been selected as GRAMMY® Signature Schools (www.grammyintheschools.com) for 2016 and have been awarded cash grants totaling $61,000.
+Created in 1998, the GRAMMY Signature Schools program recognizes top U.S. public high schools that make an outstanding commitment to music education during an academic school year.

-The GRAMMY Foundation also presents the GRAMMY Signature Schools Community Award, an extension of the GRAMMY Signature Schools program in partnership with Brookfield Properties, Converse, the Hot Topic Foundation, Journeys, and RBC Capital Markets.
+The GRAMMY Foundation also presents the GRAMMY Signature Schools Community Award, an extension of the GRAMMY Signature Schools program in partnership with Brookfield Properties, Converse, Journeys, RBC Capital Markets, Hot Topic Foundation, and the Les Paul Foundation.
 Through this alliance, the GRAMMY Foundation identifies financially challenged public high school music programs to receive this award and a $2,000 grant.
-During the current fiscal year, approximately 80 schools to date have received the GRAMMY Signature Schools Community Award, with grants totaling $160,000.
+During the current fiscal year, approximately 150 schools to date have received the GRAMMY Signature Schools Community Award, with grants totaling $300,000.

 Allen High School – Allen, Texas

-Ford Motor Company Fund & Community Services works with community partners to advance driving safety, education and community life.
-For more than 60 years, Ford Motor Company Fund has operated with ongoing funding from Ford Motor Company.
-The award-winning Ford Driving Skills for Life program teaches new drivers through a variety of hands-on and interactive methods.
-Innovation in education is encouraged through national programs that enhance high school learning and provide college scholarships and university grants.
-Through the Ford Volunteer Corps, more than 25,000 Ford employees and dealers work on projects each year that better their communities in more than 30 countries.
-For more information, visit www.community.ford.com.
+Ford Motor Company Fund and Community Services works with community and global partners to advance driving safety, education and community life.
+Ford Motor Company Fund has operated for more than 65 years with ongoing funding from Ford Motor Company.
+Ford Driving Skills for Life is free, interactive, hands-on safety training focused on skill development and driving techniques, while addressing inexperience, distractions and impaired driving.
+Innovation in education is encouraged through Ford Blue Oval Scholars, Ford Next Generation Learning and other inspiring programs that enhance high school learning and provide college scholarships and university grants.
+The Ford Volunteer Corps enlists more than 30,000 Ford employees and retirees each year to work on local projects that strengthen their communities and improve people's lives in more than 40 countries around the world.
+For more information, visit community.ford.com.

 # # #